 You can find more information about this on the 'reading and understanding research findings' and 'recommended reading' sections of our repository.

 Resources on finding evidence can be accessed via the following websites: Bradford Teaching Hospitals NHS Foundation Trust, Bradford District Care NHS Foundation Trust and Airedale NHS Foundation Trust.
 These Trusts work collaboratively and provide a comprehensive service for all NHS staff and students across the Bradford and Airedale District.
 BTHFT will carry out literature searches on behalf of eligible NHS staff.
 This service is offered to staff at Bradford Teaching Hospitals NHS Foundation Trust as well as to GPs, dentists, optometrists, primary care and ICB staff in Bradford and Airedale.
 To make a request please visit the BTHFT library services page.

 Library services are available through Calderdale and Huddersfield NHS Foundation Trust.
 Please contact their Library Knowledge Services team to discuss.

-The NHS Leeds library service has a page dedicated to resources that can be accessed by commissioners.
-There is a wealth of information on the NHS Leeds library service website that you might find helpful.
-There is a section of the website that links to some of the latest evidence available to help you keep up to date with developments.
+The NHS Leeds library service - there is a wealth of information on the NHS Leeds library service website that you might find helpful.

 A good research article should always provide enough information so that the reader could, if they chose, recreate the study.
 This means the method, sampling strategy and all other elements of the study should be clearly described.
 This information also allows you to identify whether the study was well-run, whether an appropriate sampling strategy was used, what the statistical power of the study was, whether the study had any bias or conflicts of interest.